-Local governments have the option to exempt goods in transit (or "freeport goods") from ad valorem taxation.
+Local governments have the option to exempt goods exported from Texas (freeport goods) and goods in transit from ad valorem taxation.
 Freeport goods are inventories acquired or brought into the state by businesses and held for no more than 175 days before being shipped out of state.
-A number of jurisdictions in the Austin area have chosen to allow the exemption, which is irrevocable once in effect.
+A number of jurisdictions in the Austin area have chosen to allow the exemption.

 Local governments can enter into agreements with businesses to abate local ad valorem taxes on real and personal property for up to 10 years.